 Why Are Some Samoyeds Fluffier Than Others?

 There is a lot that’s special about Samoyeds.
 They have a stance that suggests alertness, dignity, and happiness.
-Sammies are definitely one of the most beautiful dog breeds inside and outside.
+Sammies are one of the most beautiful dog breeds inside and outside.
 But the one thing that makes anyone recognize a Samoyed is their coat.
 Their luxurious white, fluffy coat that we all adore!

 If you have a Samoyed puppy, it’s too early for you to worry about their coats.